1jour1vin

 Wine rated (2023 guide) 95/100

-The Schoenenbourg Grand Cru 2020 is made from two parcels, one of Riesling and the other of an old blend of grape varieties, which inspired Jean-Michel Deiss to plant other blends.
-The vines are rooted in heavy marl resting on gypsum subsoil.
+The Schoenenbourg Grand Cru 2020 comes from two plots, one planted with Riesling and the other with an old blend of grape varieties, which inspired Jean-Michel Deiss to plant other blends.
+The vines are rooted in heavy marl soil resting on a gypsum subsoil.
 The nose is shy, with only subtle notes of citrus peel and zest, but aeration accentuates the aromatic citrus notes.
-On the palate, there's a lovely bitterness of peach skin and the texture of citrus peel, but also a soft, serene peach sweetness.
-Yet the finish is more terroir-driven than fruit-driven.
-The more it airs, the more the citrus fruit reveals itself (Doux).
+The palate offers a lovely bitterness of peach skin and the texture of citrus peel, but also a soft and serene peach sweetness.
+However, the finish is more focused on the terroir than on the fruit.
+The more it aerates, the more the citrus notes reveal themselves.
+(Sweet)

 James Suckling